 Buying a housing property is a common dream among many Filipinos.
-From a practical perspective, ownership of a property provides your own dwelling unit so you don’t have to rent someone else’s or live with family.
-But it is also a milestone that proves you are financially capable and counted as a goal you wish to accomplish.
+From a practical perspective, property ownership provides your dwelling unit so you don’t have to rent someone else’s or live with family.
+But it is also a milestone that proves you are financially capable and counts as a goal you wish to accomplish.

 What is a condominium?

-A condominium unit (also known as a condo) is a common type of property ownership that serves as a dwelling place for your future family or an investment vehicle to rent or sell in the future.
-In a condominium complex, some parts such as your residence, are owned privately, while common areas and amenities such as tennis court, swimming pool, or function hall, are owned collectively by owners of all condo units in that complex.
+A condominium unit (also known as a condo) is a common type of property ownership that serves as a dwelling place for your future family or an investment vehicle to rent or sell.
+Some parts, such as your residence, are owned privately in a condominium complex.
+In contrast, common areas and amenities such as a tennis court, swimming pool, or function hall, are owned collectively by owners of all condo units in that complex.

 In the Philippines, condos are often associated with expensive and trendy parts of a city or town.
-These high-rise properties are often priced at a premium based on location, available facilities, and other factors such as the reputation of the developer.
+These high-rise properties are usually priced at a premium based on location, available facilities, and other factors such as the developer’s reputation.

 Condo units offer distinct advantages that are attractive to certain people: